cforall/llheap/README.md

 **Return:** address of the aligned old or new storage with the specified new size or NULL if size is zero.

 #### `void * aligned_reallocarray( void * oaddr, size_t nalignment, size_t dimension, size_t elemSize )`
-equivalent to `resizearray( oaddr, dimension, elemSize )` with an alignment.
+equivalent to `reallocarray( oaddr, dimension, elemSize )` with an alignment.
-All sticky properties are preserved.
+Sticky properties are preserved.

 * `oaddr`: address to be resized
 * `nalignment`: new alignment